-Change management is a process that involves making sure that everyone involved understands what needs to be done, why it needs to be done, and how to achieve it.
+Change management is a process that involves making sure that everyone involved understands the change, why it is mandatory, and how to achieve it.
 You also want to ensure that your team members understand the risks associated with the changes being made.

 In any organization, change plays an integral role in improving productivity.
 It can help improve efficiency, reduce costs, and increase profits.
-Change management ensures that all stakeholders are aware of the changes that need to be implemented.
+Change management ensures that all stakeholders are aware of the changes that require implementation.
 It helps avoid confusion and miscommunication.

-It's for this reason that changes matter.
-The more prepared you are, the better off you'll be when it comes time to make changes.
+It’s for this reason that changes matter.
+The more prepared you are, the better off you’ll become when it comes time to make changes.

-There are many change management theories to adopt but the following Key principles should always be considered when Effective leaders navigate and manage change.
+There are many change management theories to adopt but always consider following key principles when effective business leaders navigate and manage change.

 1. Create a Compelling Vision for Change